sundgenomics/sundgenomics.github.io/peer_learning.md

 ## How does Peer Learning work?

 Each participant can progress through the courses at their own pace, but we suggest setting aside one month for a course that takes approximately 4-6 hours to complete.
-Upon finishing a course and presenting a completion certificate, Genomics Platform will issue a Peer Learning certificate.

 ## Financial Responsibility for Courses